Flower Boy Ramen Shop: Production

 The series was directed by Jung Jun-hwa, who previously helmed the 2008 film Lost and Found (also known as Sweet Lie).
 It was produced by Pyo Min-soo, along with the production crew of 2009 KBS drama Boys over Flowers.

-Filming commenced on September 21, 2011, with Jung Il-woo playing Cha Chi-soo and his friends, at a cafe in Hongdae.
+Filming commenced on September 21, 2011, with Jung Il-woo playing Cha Chi-soo, and his friends at a cafe in Hongdae.

 Reception

 According to AGB Nielsen Media, the November 7 episode received a viewership rating of 2.07 percent, the highest rating in its timeslot, thus the most-watched cable program for the second week in a row.
-It also recorded a 200 percent increase in viewership from the previous episode among 20- to 49-year-old men.
-It was reported that it was the most-viewed show among women in their teens to 30s as well as among men in their teens to 20s.
+It also recorded a 200 percent increase in viewership from the previous episode among 20 to 49-year-old men.
+It was reported as the most-viewed show among women in their teens to 30s, as well as among men in their teens to 20s.
 The series was watched by one in three teenage girls with 30 percent audience shares, and in Busan, it recorded five percent in viewership ratings.
 At its peak, the series scored viewership ratings in the four percent range, the highest ratings amongst its cable competitors in the same timeslot for eight weeks.

-Its popularity has spawned a webcomic version of the show, taking off from characters Ba-wool and Hyun-woo as 20-year-olds managing a ramen restaurant.
+Its popularity spawned a webcomic version of the show, taking off from characters Ba-wool and Hyun-woo as 20-year-old men managing a ramen restaurant.
 The cartoon has had over 1.8 million page views since its release on online portal Nate, with the number of visitors increasing by an average 32 percent per day.